cornerman/kicks/README.md

 That is why, we manually define our `subscribe` streaming endpoint for ServerSentEvents - it is also not shown in the generated docs.

 Our http server in scala is `http4s` (see `./projects/httpServer/src/main/scala/kicks/http/Server.scala` and `./projects/httpServer/src/main/scala/kicks/http/ServerRoutes.scala`)

+## Gotchas

+- sqlite has disabled foreign keys by default (backwards compatability ftw).
+So be sure to always use `jdbc:sqlite:filename?foreign_keys=ON` in your jdbc connection strings.
+Or alternatively set `#PRAGMA foreign_keys = ON` in each sqlite connection.